Logiqx/gps-wizard/docs/ideas/gybes/README.md

 Doppler-derived speeds should be used for all speed calculations and accumulated distances.

 This is consistent with everything else in the speedsailing world, since it is the most accurate measurement.

+#### Distance Calculations

+Distance calculations should use the latitude + longitude values, just like the alpha racing algorithms.

+Several algorithms exist, but optimisations for [proximity detection](../../alpha-racing/README.md#proximity-detection) in alpha racing can also be applied.

 #### Activity Profiles